 - 2 minutes to read

-This document describes how to display a constant line across an axis, and customize the constant line.
+This document describes how to display a constant line, and customize its appearance and position across an axis.
 Before you proceed with this document, you may wish to review the basics of using axes.

 In this editor, click Add to create a constant line, and define its properties.

-The most important property of a constant line is the ConstantLine.AxisValue property, which determines the value on the axis across which the constant line is drawn.
+The key property of a constant line is the ConstantLine.AxisValue property, which determines the value on the axis across which the constant line is drawn.
 This value should fall into the range defined for the current axis, in order for the constant line to be visible on a diagram.

-To control whether a constant line should be drawn behind or above a chart's series, use the ConstantLine.ShowBehind property.
-Note that this property doesn't affect the position of a constant line's title.
+To control whether a constant line should be drawn behind or above a chart’s series, use the ConstantLine.ShowBehind property.
+Note that this property does not affect the position of a constant line’s title.

-Then, it's possible to display a constant line's titles both in a diagram and in a legend.
+Then, it is possible to display a constant line’s titles both in a diagram and in a legend.